sunyu912/cm2-roblox3/Deprecated Lessons/Lesson Plan 07.md

    end
    ```

-Congratulations—your A.I. companion is now improved!
+Congratulations--your A.I. companion is now improved!
 Click play to test out its new functions!

 ## Post-Class Deliverables